 Enter Bird's Name in Search Box:

-There are at least twenty-eight types of ducks living in North America, not included in these water birds are the eiders, loons, mergansers, smews, scoters and teals.
+There are at least twenty-eight types of ducks living in North America, not included in these waterbirds, the eiders, loons, mergansers, smews, scoters and teals.